JXWw3wLD9LArcR7c/Manual-WhatsApp-Key-DB-Extractor/README.md

 ###### PREREQUISITES:
  1. O/S: Windows Vista, Windows 7, Windows 8, Windows 10
  2. Java - If not installed: https://www.java.com/en/download/
+ 3. An old whatsapp version with no adb backup restrictions: http://whatcrypt.com/WhatsApp-2.11.431.apk (You have to install this before doing this)
  3. ADB (Android Debug Bridge) Drivers - If not installed: https://developer.android.com/studio/releases/platform-tools
  4. USB Debugging must be enabled on the target device.
 Settings -> Developer Options -> (Debugging) USB debugging
      If you cannot find Developer Options then please go to: Settings -> About phone/device and tap the Build number